 The designer vinyl bubble began to expand through the millennium, part of a global youth movement replicating itself in key locations.
 I was buying the toys that appealed to me and keeping up with the excitement of this new modern artform.
 I watched it go mainstream and explode with hundreds of people joining in making their own contributions to the scene.
-When an book finally appeared promising to cover this happening from the inside, I read it eagerly.
-But I was very disappointed.
-There was no real research, no critical approach to the subject at all, just blurry photos, ego displays and an astonishing lack of information about Japan and China that made it useless even as documentation.
-It was a sales catalogue.
-It was a casualty of being too close to a market where everyone is pushing something, and nobody wants to say anything critical because that might upset somebody.
+When a book finally appeared promising to cover this happening from the inside, I read it eagerly.
+But I was disappointed.
+There was barely any analytical approach to the subject at all.
+It was a just a catalogue.
+It was a casualty of being too close to a market where everyone is pushing something, and nobody wants to evaluate anything because that might upset somebody.

 I spent a month in Tokyo working with my editor, researching and interviewing the artists face to face, They were all sincere and fervent about what they were doing.
 They wanted to make their ideas real.
 Making money too was the bonus that allowed them to create more toys.
 I deliberately didn't mention prices and money in Plastic Culture because I wanted to show why toys have emotional and personal value to adults as well as children and how that works, in a way that a non-collector could understand.
 Because obsession is where the truly original work comes from.
 And it's really important to see how without that as a starting point there IS no collector market anyway.